Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Conclusion

 \section{Conclusion}

-In this work, we presented an automated and explainable framework for extracting pattern-based KCs from student programming submissions with the integration of a VAE model with SANN and clustering.
-We evaluated the resulting pattern-based KCs through learning curve analysis and an improved DKT model, demonstrating that they exhibit both educational plausibility and predictive utility.
-Our approach advances the state of knowledge modeling in CS education by offering scalable, explainable, and structurally grounded representations of student understanding.
+In this work, we presented a framework for discovering pattern-based KCs from student programming submissions by combining the SANN model, a variational autoencoder, and clustering.
+We evaluated the resulting pattern-based KCs through integration with DKT, which produced significant improvements in predictive performance, and through learning curve analysis, which confirmed their alignment with learning theory.
+Our approach advances knowledge modeling in CS education by providing scalable, structurally grounded representations of student understanding.
+Beyond predictive modeling, these KCs also create opportunities for targeted practice, adaptive feedback, and personalized instructional support in programming education.